qthequartermasterman/fallout-houston-campaign/docs/Background/geography/neighborhoods.md

 - Barrett Stone: Barrett Stone is a grizzled caravan master who ensures the safety of Scarsdale's caravans, navigating the wasteland's dangers with expertise.
 - Lily Harper: Lily Harper, the motel manager, offers travelers a warm and comfortable place to rest, making her a welcoming presence in the settlement.
 - Felix Mitchel: Felix Mitchel, the superintendent of the apartment complexes, was originally a handyman before the Great War.
 He became a ghoul after the bombs fell, and simply continued to do what he did before the war, fixing things and keeping the apartment complexes in good shape.
 He is a friendly and helpful ghoul, who is well-liked by the settlement's residents.
+- Red: Red is a mechanic who runs the Red Rocket gas station.
+He is a former caravan guard who settled in Scarsdale.

 ### Quests
 #### Side Quest: Lost Caravan